Benjamin2817/Microsoft-Movie-Analysis/README.md

 However, data was limited and may not be an accurate indicator.
 Because our data only included movies within the years ranged 2010-2019 directors and genres were often limited to just one movie.

 ## Conclusions
+Based on our data analysis we guide Microsoft to produce movies with a target budget of x.
+In addition, we advise Microsoft select scripts within the action, adventure, fantasy and sci-fi genres.
+Finally, plots graphed on the axis average ratings and average worldwide profit displayed that * in these fields are Joss Whedon, Christopher Nolan

-Movies not having a primary genre made them difficult to categorize Bringing in more data via API or webscraping could be more useful.
-Data that provides information about how often movies are rewatched and whether they are franchise worthy.
+One issue with analysis was movies not having a primary genre which them difficult to categorize Bringing in more data via API or webscraping could be more useful.
+Further analysis include data that provides information about how often movies are rewatched and whether they are franchise worthy.